Schoolies Week Survival Guide

 can contribute content for the Schoolies Week Festival Survival Guide after your

 Schoolies Week.
-Reread the guide after your Schoolies Week then post your contribution in the Schoolies Forums.
+Reread the guide after your Schoolies Week then email your contribution to the editor: dominic [.] mapstone [@] gmail [.] com

 no secret that Schoolies Week means tens of thousands of teenagers in the one